masa-ito/ProtoToPoisson/README.md

 # ProtoToPoisson
-Boost.Proto workout To implement a mini-EDSL (embedded domain-specific language) for solvging diffusion problem using finite volume method
+Boost.Proto workout To implement a mini-EDSL (embedded domain-specific language) for solving Poisson equation using finite volume method

 Feb.
 5 2016